 ⦁ Protection and shelter

 Bees find it difficult to fly in breezy conditions, so if possible, find a sheltered area in your garden and reserve it for nectar plants, tall shrubs, and trees as they can help act as “windbreaks.”

 Believe it or not, some varieties of bees nest in the ground, so in the sheltered area you have developed, don’t be over enthusiastic about tidying up.
 Let the grass grow a little longer than usual or leave taller clumps that will attract bees.
 For bees that don’t nest on the ground, their home of choice is something like a dead tree trunk.
 Unfortunately, you cannot just conjure up a tree trunk from nowhere but you could purchase a man-made beehive.

 Honey bees love simple dish-shaped flowers.
 Plants that are “showy” with a multitude of colorful petals are not much good to bees as they cannot get at the nectar.
 Marigolds, apples, hollyhocks, and fennel are just some of the plants that bees will be able to extract food from.
 When choosing plants to attract bees, you should select plants at a variety of heights.
 By doing so, the bees will be able to stick to the smaller bedding plants on windy days.

 Bees also need plenty of water, so if you do not have one already, the addition of a bird bath in or around your “bee sanctuary” is a must.

 Attracting bees and developing a hive in your garden may seem like a thankless task but it’s far from it.
+The US Fish and Wildlife Services reports that over 75% of flowers are pollinated by animals; including butterflies, birds and of course, bees.
 It’s a fun and rewarding way to go green.
 Honey bees aren’t just important, they are a necessity.
 We need our bees so let’s get the buzz going!